Bannon refuses to answer Congress panel

 Steve Bannon, ex-chief strategist to US President Donald Trump, has refused to answer a broad range of questions at a committee hearing probing alleged links between the Trump campaign and Russia.

-Mr Bannon had been called to testify in front of the House Intelligence Committee about his time working for Mr Trump.
+Mr Bannon was called to testify to the House Intelligence Committee about his time working for Mr Trump.

 He was questioned behind closed doors on Tuesday in a 10-hour meeting.

+Mr Bannon's lawyer relayed questions to the White House, and was told when not to respond, AP news agency reports.

-A Democrat on the committee believes he was under a White House "gag order".
+A Democrat on the committee said Mr Bannon was under a White House "gag order".

 Representative Adam Schiff said that Mr Bannon's lawyer had cited "executive privilege" - which allows the president to keep information from the public.